Here are memory apps and websites to stimulate and aids to provide support.

 MindMate is the ultimate platform for people with dementia, their families and caregivers.
 The award-winning MindMate App engages people with Alzheimer’s and helps them stay independent.
 Together with MindMate – this gives caregivers and family members peace of mind by providing remote access and useful tools to offer a helping hand regardless of their location.
 More than 15,000 users worldwide (Feb 2016) especially love the games, the my story photo book, the music section and the useful everyday tools.

 Family photos & relatives voices: bringing back memories to share with friends & relatives – anywhere at any anytime.
 Special2Us scans your old photos and stores them in individual seciure accounts that can be made available to all whom you want to see them.

 Storii enables families to store memories and interact with loved ones in care.
 Storii is FREE to the public.
 Families and carers can upload photos, videos and audio recordings to stimulate conversations and for reminiscense therapy.
 Used within hospitals, care homes and social care, Storii is the go to platform for reminiscense.

 This compact assisted-GPS tracker with emergency support locates people instantly and accurately – online, by phone or by text.

 The Buddi Fine allows the member/carer to locate the wearer either by telephone, text or online.
-Calling or texting Buddi’s customer response centre enables youl obtain the wearer’s location by street reference, postcode and with latitude and longitude.
+Calling or texting Buddi’s customer response centre enables youl order viagra online generic obtain the wearer’s location by street reference, postcode and with latitude and longitude.
 Online their position will be clearly displayed using Googlemap.
-Email: email@example.com.
+Email: firstname.lastname@example.org.
 Telephone: 0800 978 8800

 The Dakim BrainFitness software, designed for people over 60 to fend off memory loss and dementia, comprises music, video clips and newsreels from the past, mixed with interactive entertainment to stimulate mental activity.